pietrotedeschi/pietrotedeschi.github.io/content/publication/tedeschi-2019-leveraging/index.md

 ---
-title: Leveraging jamming to help drones complete their mission
+title: 'Leveraging Jamming to Help Drones Complete Their Mission'

 # Authors
 # A YAML list of author names